 - A Simple Agreement for Future Equity, or SAFE.
 These convert into company stock when the next round of financing happens.

-Always make sure that you understand the details of your agreement with the venture capital firm.
+Always make sure that you understand the details of your agreement with the venture capital firm when it comes to these types of financing alternatives for your small business.
 Of particular importance is the number of board seats that the firm will receive, since more seats translates to more control over the company.

 Designed to let you source capital from a broad donor base, crowdfunding works on the principle that small amounts add up.
 It became famous thanks to sites like Kickstarter and GoFundMe, but now there are dozens of crowdfunding organizations that target different types of projects, from inventions to new business models.

-Crowdfunding is becoming increasingly popular with small business owners for a number of reasons.
+Crowdfunding is financing alternatives that are becoming increasingly popular with small business owners for a number of reasons.
 If you go with this funding method:

 - You get publicity in the process of securing funding.